 Tutorial: Plotting projected electronic band structures with solid color and value-scaled width/size

-In this tutorial for SrTiO3, we show how to upload the results of your DFT band-structure files to DFT Hub, select projections, and generate, customize, and export a projected band structure using solid color and value-scaled width/size.
+In this tutorial for SrTiO3, we show how to upload your DFT band-structure files, select projection channels, and generate a projected band plot using solid color and value-scaled line/marker sizing.

 The first step is to upload the required files from your DFT simulation.
 The upload panel indicates which files can be provided.
 Not all files are mandatory; however, the file that contains the band information is essential (for example, PROCAR is required for a VASP simulation).
 In this section, you are also asked to provide the Fermi energy.
 If the Fermi energy is given, the plot will automatically shift the energies so that the Fermi level is set to zero.